Breac Maodhóg: Function

-The shrine was probably used as a battle standard, when, as with the Cathach of St. Columba (Battler of Columba), it would have been carried onto the battlefield by a cleric to protect the troops and perhaps bring victory.
-A medieval text on the life of the patron saint of the kings of Leinster, St Maedoc of Ferns, records how the kings of Breifne sought that "the famous wonder-working Breac [was] carried thrice around them" during battle.
+The Breac Maodhóg may have served as a battle standard as with the Cathach of St. Columba (Battler of Columba), which was carried onto the battlefield by a cleric to protect the troops and perhaps bring victory.
+A medieval text recording the life of the patron saint of the kings of Leinster, St Maedoc of Ferns, records how the kings of Breifne sought that "the famous wonder-working Breac [was] carried thrice around them" during battle.